mutasim77/leetcode-api/README.md

 ## Why this project? 🤓

 ### Problem 🤔
 Another day I was making a platform for LeetCode users, but I realized there's no official API from LeetCode.
 Some people have made their own ways to do this, but I didn't really like them.
 LeetCode is nice, but it does not have a REST API (which is easy to use for the majority).
-It provides GraphQL, but not everyone knows about that, and LeetCode officially does not `shema` even for that GraphQL.
+It provides GraphQL, but not everyone is familiar with it, and LeetCode does not officially provide a `schema` even for that GraphQL.
 This lack of documentation and the complexity of GraphQL can be a significant hurdle for many developers who want to build applications using LeetCode data.

 ### Solution 💡
 To fix this, I made this project.
 I like using Go, so I wrote it in Go.
 I spent some time figuring out how to get data from LeetCode, and I found the right GraphQL queries to use.